easolhq/easol-canvas/README.md

    ```
    bundle exec gem tag
    ```
-5. Push created tag which will trigger Github actions responsible for publishing new version of the gem to rubygems.org repository
+5. Push created tag with `git push --follow-tags` which will trigger Github actions responsible for publishing new version of the gem to rubygems.org repository
 6. On major version changes, update the version lock in the [canvas-linter-action](https://github.com/easolhq/canvas-linter-action/blob/main/entrypoint.sh) repo.